awsdocs/amazon-cognito-developer-guide/doc_source/using-service-linked-roles.md

 **To manually delete the service\-linked role using IAM**

 Use the IAM console, the AWS CLI, or the AWS API to delete AmazonCognitoIdpEmailService or AmazonCognitoIdpEmailService service\-linked roles\.
-For more information, see [Deleting a Service\-Linked Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#delete-service-linked-role) in the *IAM User Guide*\.
+For more information, see [Deleting a service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#delete-service-linked-role) in the *IAM User Guide*\.

-## Supported Regions for Amazon Cognito Service\-Linked Roles<a name="slr-regions"></a>
+## Supported Regions for Amazon Cognito service\-linked roles<a name="slr-regions"></a>

 Amazon Cognito supports using service\-linked roles in all of the regions where the service is available\.
 For more information, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#cognito_identity_region)\.